Ontario Energy Board customer service rules strengthen consumer protection

 For utility customers, if you’ve entered into a payment plan after your power has been disconnected, you can generally expect your utility to reconnect your electricity supply within 2 business days.
-Unit sub-metering providers do not have a specific time frame for reconnecting their customers.
+Unit sub-meter providers do not have a specific time frame for reconnecting their customers.

 Don’t miss payments

 Once you begin making monthly payments, you must still pay your regular electricity bills.
 If you miss more than one payment on either the plan or your bills, the electricity provider can cancel the payment plan.
 They can then take steps to disconnect you.

 See if you qualify